Measuring the growth of structure by matching dark matter haloes to galaxies with VIPERS and SDSS: Matching with dark matter haloes

 We find that the VIPERS luminosity selected samples have a clustering amplitude that is systematically lower than the stellar mass selected samples.
 This discrepancy is more significant at smaller scales $r_p<1h^{-1}Mpc$ and in the highest redshift bin.
 In each redshift bin the luminosity and stellar mass selected samples were constructed to share the same SHAM prediction, thus we find that the SHAM model better reproduces the clustering of the stellar mass-selected sample.

 The systematic difference in clustering amplitude between the luminosity and stellar mass-selected samples is not unexpected since hydrodynamic simulations have demonstrated that galaxy stellar mass is a better indicator for the host halo mass \citep{ChavesMontero2016}.
 We would expect the choice to be less important when selecting galaxies based upon the rest-frame luminosity in a redder band that is more tightly correlated to the stellar mass \citep{Bell2001}.
 This can explain the agreement with SHAM seen in SDSS projected correlation functions for both $M_r$ selected and mass selected samples\footnote{\citet{He2018} point out that the correlation functions of luminosity and stellar mass selected samples are not similar in redshift space and stellar mass should be preferred.} \citep{Reddick2013}.
 On the other hand, the bluer rest-frame band used in VIPERS (that is closest to the observed $i$ selection band) is more sensitive to recent star formation activity and hence is less informative of the total mass of the galaxy.
 The consequence is that in VIPERS, the correlation function of galaxies selected in $M_B$ is lower than for those selected by stellar mass.
-This effect should become greater at higher redshift where star formation activity becomes more prevalent \citep{Haines2017}.
+This effect should become more important at higher redshift as the rest frame for a fixed bandpass shifts to the blue and star formation activity becomes more prevalent \citep{Haines2017}.